 So, when the water vapors (gas) condense to form clouds (liquid), the molecules of the water vapors give up their heat energy to the surroundings.
 In other words, to transform from a gaseous phase into a liquid phase, it must release energy in the form of heat.

 Whether it’s fission or fusion of atoms, both ways, we are creating energy.
 In other words, all type of nuclear reactions produces energy in the form of heat.
 Therefore, comes under the category of exothermic reactions.
-Just to let you know that a nuclear fission reaction can further be divided into two subcategories.
+Just to let you know a nuclear fission reaction can further be divided into two subcategories.

 And, so does the nuclear fusion reaction.
 When a large amount of energy is produced at once by splitting atoms, we call this process an uncontrolled chain reaction in nuclear fission.
 A typical example would be the nuclear explosion of Hiroshima and Nagasaki.